rubymonsters/ruby-for-beginners/48_libraries.md

 end
 ```

-The library `digest` that we have now loaded, includes a something called
+The library `digest` that we required includes a something called
 `Digest::SHA2`.

-In programming a "digest" is an algorithm to convert one string
+In programming a "digest" is an algorithm to convert one string into another
-into another string in way so the original string cannot be recovered any more.
+string in way so the original string cannot be recovered later.
+However
-However digesting the same string will always result in the same other, unique
+digesting the same string will always result in the same other, unique string.
-string.
-There are a good bunch of algorithms that do this, and "sha2" is the
+There are a good bunch of algorithms that do this, and "sha2" is the name of
-name of one of them.
+one of them.

 Ok.
 For our example, here, we only need to understand that, once we have
 required the library `digest`, we can use the method `Digest::SHA2.hexdigest`,